learn-the-web/topics/advanced-performance.md

 - `position: fixed` & `background-attachment: fixed` can have major performance issues causing the browser to re-render the whole page every time you scroll.
 - CSS effects: `text-shadow`, `box-shadow` and especially `filter`.
 - Parallax is almost always janky, there is so much changing on the screen every time you scroll browsers have a difficult time keeping up.
-- Javascript waypoints and scrolling based animations can cause problems since Javascript needs to run and calculate every time a person scrolls to check the scroll location.
+- JavaScript waypoints and scrolling based animations can cause problems since JavaScript needs to run and calculate every time a person scrolls to check the scroll location.

 There is a fairly new CSS property called `will-change`, it can help with a few of these issues.
 [Sara Soueidan](https://dev.opera.com/articles/css-will-change-property/) & [Chris Ruppel](https://fourword.fourkitchens.com/article/fix-scrolling-performance-css-will-change-property) both have great articles on `will-change`.